Jeevan-04/Jeevan-04/README.md

 ### About

-I am a computer science undergraduate, currently learning and exploring how computational systems reason, how uncertainty can be represented explicitly, and how limits of knowledge can be respected.
+I am a computer science undergraduate interested in how computational systems represent knowledge, handle uncertainty, and behave under constraints.

-My interests include symbolic and epistemic reasoning, systems programming, and studying knowledge traditions as structured methods of inquiry rather than belief systems.

-My work is exploratory and evolving.
-I value careful thinking, discussion, correction, and collaboration.
+I am particularly drawn to problems where reasoning breaks down - where systems must decide whether to proceed, defer, or refuse.

 ---

 ### Areas of Interest

+My interests tend to cluster around the following themes:
 - Symbolic and epistemic reasoning
 - Reasoning systems that can express uncertainty or refusal
 - Deterministic and auditable execution for AI systems